Which type of deadlift is best?

 In fact, I just had this discussion a few weeks back with Jeremy Hartmann, a 220-pound lifter who has pulled 788 in competition.
 He pulls conventional in meets but does a lot of sumo pulling in the gym.

-In this case, it's not so much that they're using an alternate style, .
+In this case, it's not so much that they're using an alternate style, but training for the specific areas where they're weak that's most important.

 Mike Tuscherer once told me that you pick your poison when deadlifting.
 Either you get your ass down, chest up, and struggle off the floor, or you round over to get the bar rolling off the floor and struggle at the top.